Static HTML sites with Markdown and Metalsmith

 Other sections of the file provide information about the project.
 If you want to understand the structure of a packaging file for NodeJS projects, check the official documentation.

-Run npm install on your system and npm package manager (it comes together with NodeJS installation) will download all the project dependencies.
+Run npm install on your system and the npm package manager (it comes together with NodeJS installation) will download all the project dependencies.

 Now let’s look at index.js